carla-simulator/carla/Docs/carsim_integration.md

 DLLFILE D:\carsim\Programs\solvers\carsim_64.dll
 END
 ```
-##### on Ubuntu
+##### On Ubuntu
-For Ubuntu there is no a GUI way to create these files.
-You need to generate them in Windows and move the related .par, .txt, .vs files to Ubuntu.
-Then you need to modify the .sim file so that the variables `INPUT`, `INPUTARCHIVE`, `LOGFILE`, etc point towards the same files in your Ubuntu system.
-Finally, you need to replace the `DLLFILE` line to point towards the CarSim solver which th default installation will be `SOFILE /opt/carsim_2020.0/lib64/libcarsim.so.2020.0`.
-Your .sim file should be similar to this:
+For Ubuntu there is no way to create these files via GUI.
+You need to generate them in Windows and
+move the related .par, .txt, .vs files to Ubuntu.
+You then need to modify the .sim file so that the
+variables `INPUT`, `INPUTARCHIVE`, `LOGFILE`, etc point towards the same files in your Ubuntu
+system.
+Finally, you need to replace the `DLLFILE` line to point towards the CarSim solver which
+in the default installation will be `SOFILE /opt/carsim_2020.0/lib64/libcarsim.so.2020.0`.
+Your .sim
+file should be similar to this:

 ```
 SIMFILE